-For the last 29 years, the Center for Social Concerns, a key campus partner of the Division of Student Affairs, has connected students and faculty with opportunities to serve locally, regionally, and internationally.
+For over 30 years, the Center for Social Concerns, a key campus partner of the Division of Student Affairs, has connected students and faculty with opportunities to serve locally, regionally, and internationally.
 Through the Center you might:

 - Participate in a Social Concerns Seminar and spend your spring, winter, or fall break exploring social justice issues in a wide range of real-world contexts (recent sites have included Appalachia, Phoenix, and Chicago)

 - Attend a lecture by an internationally renowned expert